 - Northeast B.C.
 Old Forest VRI 2023*

-** These values are linked to commitments set out in the BRFN Implementation Agreement.
+* These values are linked to commitments set out in the BRFN Implementation Agreement.
+Currently, conversations with other Treaty 8 First Nations regarding the use of these two datasets is ongoing.

-Table 1, below, provides more information about each of the current condition values/data sets listed above and indicators, including: the objectives, planning considerations and related mitigation plan requirements that will require a development of a mitigation plan.
+Table 1, below provides more information about each of the current condition values/data sets listed above, including: the purpose, planning considerations and effects that will require a development of a mitigation plan.
 Applications made to the BCER must consider this information in the planning and preparation of submissions in the northeast of B.C.

 Table 1.
-Cumulative effects current condition values, datasets and indicators with mitigation plan requirements
+Cumulative effects current condition values/data with example best management practices

 Rationale for the selection of grizzly bear